-BLS for the Healthcare Provider from the American Heart Association or BLS for the Healthcare Provider from the Red Cross are the only accepted courses.
+Basic Life Support (BLS) for the Healthcare Provider from either the American Heart Association or the American Red Cross is the only acceptable CPR course

 A copy of your CPR card must be on file in the Nursing Division (Room 507M) prior to clinical start.
 The CPR card must be issued by the American Heart Association or the Red Cross.